 This Pickford stuffing is the most amazing sausage stuffing recipe you will ever make!
+Whether you make it with a smoked bird, our sheet pan turkey or even a spiral ham it’s a family favorite side dish.
 It’s so good we make it at Thanksgiving, Easter and year round with dinner!

-- After we ate it we just couldn’t stop talking about “that stuffing”… still do ’til this day.
+I’m telling you, after we ate this with a piece of roasted duck we just couldn’t stop talking about “that stuffing”.
+We still do ’til this day.

-- Now when any holiday is around the corner I think back on that amazing stuffing and just had to find out what was in it… I finally asked my friend to share “the secret” with me (and now with you).
-If you’re looking for the best stuffing recipe ever, this is it!
+- Now when any holiday is around the corner I think back on that amazing stuffing and just had to find out what was in it.

 Ok so it definitely comes along with great memories for me as I flash back to the days when my now 10 year old was an itty bitty thing, but making it again reminds me of just how good it really was (and is).